Stan Gruszynski

-Stan Gruszynski (born February 6, 1949) is a former Democratic member of the Wisconsin State Assembly representing the 71st district.
-He served five terms as State Representative from 1984 to 1994.
-He served as a member of the Democratic National Committee and, therefore, a superdelegate to the 2008 Democratic National Convention.
-He endorsed Barack Obama in the 2008 United States Presidential Election.
-In June, 2008, Gruszynski announced he would seek the Democratic nomination for the 36th district of the Wisconsin State Assembly.
+Stan Gruszynski (born February 6, 1949) is an American farmer and Democratic politician from Marinette County, Wisconsin.
+He is a member of the Marinette County board of supervisors since 2020.
+During the presidency of Barack Obama, he was Wisconsin state director for USDA Rural Development.
+Earlier in his career, he served five terms in the Wisconsin State Assembly, representing the 71st Assembly district from 1985 to 1995.
+He was also one of Wisconsin's representatives on the Democratic National Committee in 2008, and thus served as a superdelegate to the 2008 Democratic National Convention.

 Early life

 Gruszynski was born in Marinette, Wisconsin.
 He graduated from Northland College, with a bachelor's degree in sociology and political science, and pursued graduate studies at the University of Wisconsin–Stevens Point.

 Assembly career

 As a member of the State Assembly, Gruszynski authored the Wisconsin Environmental Education Law, Farms for the Future Act, and served as chairman of the Assembly's Colleges and Universities Committee.

 Later elections

 In 1994, Gruszynski decided against seeking reelection, and instead ran unsuccessfully for United States House of Representatives from Wisconsin's 8th congressional district losing to the incumbent, Toby Roth.
 Gruszynski again ran for the House of Representatives in 1996, but failed to receive the nomination of the Democratic Party, losing to Jay W. Johnson, who would go on to win the seat.